What is Cross-Channel Marketing?

 - Plug this information into technology that allows you to interpret multiple touch points to follow the customer’s journey.

 - Base your decisions on analytics, not on gut feelings.
 With so many different dimensions to cross-channel marketing, you need to trust the data.

-- Understand important touch points and the best ways to reach customers using the data that originates from your technology and combine it with your buyer personas.
+- Understand important touch points and the best ways to reach customers using data and combine it with your buyer personas.

 Customers today engage with brands on a variety of channels.
-For brands to be able to effectively market, however, they need to be able to understand where their customer came from and what brought them there.
-Only when they have this information can they successfully go out and find more.
+For brands to be able to effectively market, they need to be able to understand what channels their customers are coming from and what brought them there.
+Only when a brand has this information can they successfully find and convert more customers.
 In the cross-channel marketing world, however, where every customer takes a different journey, it can be challenging.
 Keep the above advice in mind and help your brand prepare for the marketing of the future.